Alex Montoya Biography

 A native of Medellin, Colombia, Alex immigrated to San Diego, California at age four, where he now resides.
 He enjoys reading, jogging, weightlifting, and chairs the Gurmilan Foundation Board, serving disabled people in San Diego-Tijuana, and serves on the Board for Embrace, an organization assisting disabled and homeless veterans.

 In 2016, Alex was appointed to a three-year term on the State Commission for the Employment of People With Disabilities.

-Alex’s third book through Tate Publishing – entitled “See the Good” – is projected to be released in 2016.
+Alex’s third book through Tate Publishing – entitled “See the Good” – can be purchased here.